-Apple to build second data center in Denmark in push for renewable energy
+Apple to build second renewables-powered data center in Denmark

 TOKYO Nikkei Inc on Monday said it would remove Toshiba Corp from the Nikkei stock average, effective Aug.
 1, and add Seiko Epson Corp.

-COPENHAGEN Apple Inc will build its second data center in southern Denmark, to be powered entirely by renewable energy, a spokeswoman told Reuters on Monday.
+Facebook Inc in January also announced plans to build a data center in Denmark, only its third outside of the United States.

+Apple said the data center would begin operations in the second quarter of 2019 in Aabenraa in southern Denmark near the German border.

-The data center, which is due to begin operations in 2019, will power Apple's online services, including the iTunes Store, App Store, iMessage, Maps and Siri for customers across Europe.
+It will power Apple's online services, including the iTunes Store, App Store, iMessage, Maps and Siri for customers across Europe.

-Apple will invest around 6 billion Danish crowns ($920 million) in the project, Danish media reported.
+"We're thrilled to be expanding our data center operations in Denmark, and investing in new sources of clean power," Erik Stannow, Nordic manager for Apple, told Reuters in an email.

+"The planned facility in Aabenraa, like all of our data centers, will run on 100 percent renewable energy from day one, thanks to new clean energy sources we're adding," he said.

-The first data center in Denmark with a price tag of around 850 million euros will begin operations this year.
+Apple's first data center in Denmark near the town of Viborg is due to begin operations later this year.

+Apple said a planned data center in Athenry, Ireland, announced in 2015 had yet to begin construction.

+"The proposed data center is currently under judicial review," a spokeswoman said.

+Denmark, a leader in wind power, has abundant supplies of wind energy as well biomass energy.

+"The reliability of the Danish grid is one of the main reasons we will operate two sites in Denmark," Stannow said.

-(Reporting by Jacob Gronholt-Pedersen, editing by Louise Heavens)
+(Reporting by Jacob Gronholt-Pedersen; editing by Louise Heavens and Jason Neely)

 TOKYO Nikkei Inc on Monday said it would remove Toshiba Corp from the Nikkei stock average, effective Aug.
 1, and add Seiko Epson Corp.